 Nursing is an incredibly diverse and rewarding career.
 Nurses are an essential element of the healthcare system, and demand continues to grow across Montana and the U.S. The Registered Nursing program at Missoula College--UM prepares students to take the National Council Licensure Exam (NCLEX-RN) and enter the workforce as skilled and competent entry-level nurses.
 Once graduates have successfully passed the NCLEX, they may be eligible to apply for licensure by endorsement in any of the 50 states.
 Montana is one of 34 states who belong to the Nurse Licensure Compact (NLC) (https://www.ncsbn.org/nurse-licensure-compact.htm).
 "The NLC increases access to care while maintaining public protection at the state level.
 Under the NLC, nurses can practice in other NLC states, without having to obtain additional licenses."
 Information about the NLC and the participating states can be found on their website.

-- The ASN Program at Missoula College -- UM has not yet made a determination regarding whether its curriculum meets requirements for licensure by examination in states outside of Montana.
-For further information, please refer to the website for the National Council of State Boards of Nursing, Inc. (NCSBN) (https://www.ncsbn.org/14730.htm).
+- For further information, please refer to the website for the National Council of State Boards of Nursing, Inc. (NCSBN) (https://www.ncsbn.org/14730.htm).